 Shutting Down The Server¶

-Starting with Werkzeug 0.7 the development server provides a way to shut
+The development server provides a way to shutdown the server from a

-2.6 and later and will only work with the development server.
-To initiate
+request.
+This will only work with the development server.
+The

 On operating systems that support ipv6 and have it configured such as modern Linux systems, OS X 10.4 or higher as well as Windows Vista some browsers can be painfully slow if accessing your local server.
 The reason for this is that sometimes “localhost” is configured to be available on both ipv4 and ipv6 sockets and some browsers will try to access ipv6 first and then ipv4.